sgrunber/Project-ppchem-tools-kit/README.md

 **iv.** *Linear Regression*

-By inputting an excel document, the Tools Kit will output the linear regression regression graph, as well as the R<sup>2</sup> value.
+By inputting an excel document, found by pressing the *browse* key and importing the file, the Tools Kit will output the linear regression regression graph, with the corresponding R<sup>2</sup> value.

 The graphs in part iii. and iv. can also take input Title, and X, Y axis labels.